 Shellan holds a Bachelor of Arts degree in Liberal Arts with an emphasis in Environmental Studies from the University of Montana.
 She is a former U.S. Green Building Council board member, a certified USGBC LEED Green Associate, and an active member of City Club and Urban Land Institute.

 Appointed to the Board in March 2013 – Seat 3

-Miguel began his career in public policy working for Idaho Governor Dirk Kempthorne as Executive Assistant and Scheduler where he coordinated staff, issues, and activities throughout Idaho.
-Prior to his involvement in public policy and advocacy, he was an entrepreneur starting businesses ranging from an investment advisory firm to a chain of men’s hair salons.
+Mr. Legarreta began his career in public policy working for Idaho Governor Dirk Kempthorne as Executive Assistant and Scheduler where he coordinated staff, issues, and activities throughout Idaho.
+Prior to his involvement in public policy, he was an entrepreneur starting an investment advisory firm and a chain of hair salons.